FarmRadioHangar/fessbox/README.md

 ### Backend

-The FessBox server runs on low-cost Linux compatible hardware
+The FessBox server runs on low-cost, Linux compatible hardware and is suitable for single-board devices such as the Raspberry Pi.

 #### Asterisk